Protect your endpoints with Defender for Cloud's integrated EDR solution: Microsoft Defender for Endpoint

 - Managed hunting services

-Originally launched as Windows Defender ATP, this Endpoint Detection and Response (EDR) product was renamed in 2019 as Microsoft Defender ATP.
+Originally launched as Windows Defender ATP, in 2019, this EDR product was renamed Microsoft Defender ATP.

 Azure VMs running Linux (supported versions)